 Inpatient Care Program

 The Inpatient Care Program is housed in the UCLA Neuropsychiatric Hospital’s pavilion on the UCLA campus in Westwood (Los Angeles), California.
-This eight-bed, inpatient detoxification unit specializes in alcoholism and addiction services for adults.
-Based upon the patient’s specific needs, a combination of physician addiction specialists, psychologists, licensed clinical social workers, marriage and family therapists, and registered nurses join together to form a highly personalized treatment team to facilitate the individual’s recovery.
-In addition to the medical management of substance abuse disorders, patients are assessed, diagnosed, and treated for any psychiatric or medical complications stemming from or affecting their addiction disorder.
+This unit specializes in the treatment of adults with co-occurring psychiatric and substance use disorders.
+Based upon the patient’s specific needs, a combination of physician addiction specialists, psychologists, licensed clinical social workers, and registered nurses join together to form a highly personalized treatment team to facilitate the individual’s recovery.
+In addition to the medical management of substance abuse disorders, patients are assessed, diagnosed, and treated for any psychiatric or medical complications stemming from or affecting their substance use disorder.
 Referral to residential treatment programs for patients who require long-term inpatient treatment is also arranged.

 Partial Hospitalization Program